frozenzero123/YOGA-S740/README-EN.md

 ## how to use
-Apply the file to the downloaded open core pkg
+Apply the file to the downloaded [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg)